absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 Its role is to create a new entity.
 We need to use the `POST` HTTP method.

-Let's try with Postman, with the following url: `http://localhost:8080/api/todo` with the `POST` HTTP method, and let's return fake JSON response in the `store` controller action.
+Let's try with Postman, with the following url: `http://localhost:8080/api/todo` with the `POST` HTTP method, and let's return a fake JSON response in the `store` controller action.

 > In order to trap errors in JSON response instead of HTML, your request must have the `Accept: application/json` header.